 The basis for withholding federal income tax is determined by the information supplied by the employee to SDSU Research Foundation on IRS Form W-4, (PDF Format, 100 KB)* Employee’s Withholding Allowance Certificate.
-This form may not be submitted by employees for a retroactive period.
+This form may not be submitted by employees for a retroactive period and any change requested by the employee will be effective the next pay period after receipt of the W-4 in the payroll department.
 The effective date of this form is for an entire pay period based upon SDSU Research Foundation payroll deadlines.

 - Withholding Allowances